-To look for homoeologous exchange at the gene level, annotations of Da-Ae, Darmor-bzh, B. rapa, and B. oleracea, and an additional B. napus cultivar Tapidor, were used.
-CDS sequences for each gene were generated by gffread (Trapnell et al. 2010)(Trapnell et al. 2010) using each assembly’s GFF and sequence files.
-GFF annotations were converted to BED format using JCVI's jcvi.formats.gff module (“jcvi: JCVI utility libraries | Zenodo”)(“jcvi: JCVI utility libraries | Zenodo”).
-These BED files along with their corresponding CDS sequences were used as input for the MCscan pipeline of JCVI.
-Prior to running the MCscan pipeline, the B. napus CDS and BED files were separated into their two subgenomes, A and C, creating a CDS and BED file for both the A and C subgenomes.
-For each B. napus genome, the MCscan pipeline was run five times corresponding to five different pairwise synteny searches, B. rapa vs. B. napus A, B. rapa vs. B. napus C, B. oleracea vs. B. napus A, B. oleracea vs. B. napus C, and B. napus A vs. B. napus C (Ar-An, Ar-Cn, Co-An, Co-Cn, and An-Cn )(R Core Team 2013) with a cscore filter of ≥ 0.99 to identify the reciprocal best hit (RBH) of each gene.
+To look for homoeologous exchange at the gene level, protein sequences from Da-Ae, Darmor-bzh v10, B. rapa, and B. oleracea, and an additional B. napus cultivar ZS11 were used.
+The protein sequences from the B. napus assemblies were separated according to their subgenome of origin, A or C. For each of the three B. napus genomes, BLASTP was run five times corresponding to five different pairwise synteny searches, B. rapa vs. B. napus A, B. rapa vs. B. napus C, B. oleracea vs. B. napus A, B. oleracea vs. B. napus C, and B. napus A vs. B. napus C (Ar-An, Ar-Cn, Co-An, Co-Cn, and An-Cn ).
 B. rapa and B. oleracea (Ar- Co) were also aligned to one another for a total of 16 alignments.
-Although using a cscore cutoff of 0.99 should return only RBHs, it is still possible for a tie to occur between multiple query and subject sequences.
-If a tie occurred, the alignments were filtered to contain the alignment that had the highest bit score.
-The resulting alignments were then analyzed in R (R Core Team 2013)(R Core Team 2020) to identify potential genes that may have been involved in homoeologous exchange.
+The reciprocal best hit (RBH) of every gene in each pairwise alignment were identified using bitscore to rank alignments.
+The resulting alignments were then analyzed in R (R Core Team 2020) to identify potential genes that may have been involved in homoeologous exchange.
 For simplicity of analysis, RBH gene alignments between B. rapa and B. oleracea were used to filter potential genes involved in homoeologous exchange between the A and C subgenomes of B. napus.
 A homoeologous gene pair was considered a possible site of homoeologous exchange if two requirements were met.
 First, one gene of the pair must align better to its homoeolog than it does to its ortholog.
 Second, the gene must also align better to its homoeolog's ortholog than it does to its own ortholog.
 For example, consider the case of a gene on the B. napus C subgenome being converted to the B. napus A subgenome form.
 The gene in the C subgenome will align better to its homoeolog in the A subgenome than to its ortholog in the B. oleracea genome.
-The gene in the C subgenome will also align better to its homoeolog’s ortholog in the B. rapa genome than to its ortholog in the B. oleracea genome (Figure 5).
+The gene in the C subgenome will also align better to its homoeolog’s ortholog in the B. rapa genome than to its ortholog in the B. oleracea genome (Figure 3).
 However, if an annotation is incomplete or erroneous, it can create both false positive and false negative results.